LOI & Lease Negotiation: Protecting EBITDA, Exit Value, and Founder Equity

 • Push for a reasonableness standard if consent is required

-• Make sure a change of control does not accidentally trigger default or landlord veto rights
+• Make sure a change of control doesn't accidentally trigger default or landlord veto rights

 What to negotiate